Monk Basic Guide

 Basic Monk Guide

-Welcome to the basic guide for Monk, which will cover all of the information necessary to get you off your feet and onto your hands while you kick some voidsent in the face.
+Welcome to the basic guide for Monk, which will cover all of the information necessary to get you off your feet and onto your hands.
 Included is a look into the various systems that come together to define the Monk playstyle, suggested openers, and explanations on how to correctly form burst windows.
-If your thirst for knowledge remains unsated once you reach the conclusion of this guide, head on over to the Advanced guide where we will dive further into the depths of forbidden Monk information.

-Throughout this guide I will be referring to all skills as if you were level 90.
-This is significant if you’re still leveling, as some skills start out with a different name and upgrade upon reaching a certain level.
+Throughout this guide we will be referring to all skills as if you were level 100.
+This is significant if you are still leveling, as some skills start out with a different name and upgrade upon reaching a certain level.
 The skills affected by this are as follows:

 Initial NameUpgraded Name